NGO Advising Volunteer

 • Assisting with planning and implementing community engagement and service-learning activities with community members, especially youth, aimed at their development as active citizens.

 • Supporting youth centers, councils and organizations, local Scout groups and youth clubs to increase youth participation and civic engagement.

 • Supporting community members in the areas of employability and entrepreneurship.

 COVID-19 Volunteer Activities

-• Bachelor of Arts/Bachelor of Science degree in any discipline and 2 years’ management, or organizational development experience with non-profit or community based organizations; OR
+• Bachelor of Arts/Bachelor of Science degree in any discipline and 2 years’ management or organizational development experience with nonprofit organizations.

-• Master of Arts/Master of Science degree with an emphasis in non-profit management, public administration, or organizational development; OR
+• Master of Arts/Master of Science degree with an emphasis in non-profit management, public administration, or organizational development.

 Required Language Skills